Casualty Risk Consultant

 The job duties include:

-- Conducting on-site surveys (primarily of construction clients but also of general industry clients) to evaluate loss potential and adequacy of existing risk management programs; recommending feasible methods of improvement; analyzing loss and exposure information to determine frequency and severity loss trends (current and future) for safety as well as for employee and third-party injury reducing safety techniques; working effectively with field personnel and field management as applicable.
+- Conducting on-site surveys (primarily of general industry clients) to evaluate loss potential and adequacy of existing risk management programs; recommending feasible methods of improvement; analyzing loss and exposure information to determine frequency and severity loss trends (current and future) for safety as well as for employee and third-party injury reducing safety techniques; working effectively with field personnel and field management as applicable.

 - Assessing needs for risk improvement of our clients and developing achievable and measurable client risk improvement solutions; delivering risk consulting services and solutions to clients that meet the strategic goals of clients, improve clients' risk profiles, improve clients' loss performance, and reduce clients' total cost of risk.